SHIP Frequently Asked Questions (FAQ)

 WHY is insurance REQUIRED in the first place?

 Most people can’t preschedule major illnesses/injuries, and don’t have funds to cover related costs, which can be large –all on top of the stress of the health situation itself.
-Arranging insurance in advance helps remove some pressures, allowing you to focus on staying well or getting better.
 Insurance can also cover preventative measures (like annual check-ups, immunizations, etc) to help reduce the likelihood and/or impact of some health concerns.
+Having insurance--which must be arranged before it's needed--helps remove some pressures, allowing you to focus on staying well and/or getting better.

 To help protect your health, finances, and academic success, DU policy requires nearly all students to carry a certain minimum level of health (medical) insurance.